abhinaba-ghosh/storybook-deadlink-checker/README.md

 # Storybook Deadlink Checker

 A lightweight dead-link scrapper for md and mdx files.
-It validates dead-links for [storybook](https://storybook.js.org/) stories where links are created using the [@storybook/addon-links](https://storybook.js.org/addons/@storybook/addon-links) package.
+It also validates dead-links for [storybook](https://storybook.js.org/) stories where links are created using the [@storybook/addon-links](https://storybook.js.org/addons/@storybook/addon-links) package.

 ## Installation